zengzzzzz/golang-trending-archive/README.md

 * 【2024-01-01】[hackerhouse-opensource / Marble](https://github.com/hackerhouse-opensource/Marble) - The CIA's Marble Framework is designed to allow for flexible and easy-to-use obfuscation when developing tools.
 ## Typescript

+* 【2024-01-06】[squaresapp / rawjs](https://github.com/squaresapp/rawjs) - Better document.createElement().
+So much better, that you may no longer need React.
+* 【2024-01-06】[open-telemetry / opentelemetry-demo](https://github.com/open-telemetry/opentelemetry-demo) - This repository contains the OpenTelemetry Astronomy Shop, a microservice-based distributed system intended to illustrate the implementation of OpenTelemetry in a near real-world environment.
+* 【2024-01-06】[cschroeter / park-ui](https://github.com/cschroeter/park-ui) - Beautifully designed components built on Ark UI that work for the JS and CSS frameworks of your choice.
 * 【2024-01-05】[meglerhagen / projectx](https://github.com/meglerhagen/projectx) - ProjectX aims to simplify financial management with a user-friendly interface and robust backend
 * 【2024-01-05】[FaridSafi / react-native-gifted-chat](https://github.com/FaridSafi/react-native-gifted-chat) - 💬 The most complete chat UI for React Native
 * 【2024-01-05】[OneUptime / oneuptime](https://github.com/OneUptime/oneuptime) - OneUptime is the complete open-source observability platform.